elunna/nerfhack-changelog/README.md

 * third eyes inflict a passive hallucination gaze.
 * troll mummies get a withering attack
 * t-rex can berserk and emit a scary roar
-* velociraptors are stronger than in SpliceHack (roughly the same strength as SLASHEM's kangaroos)
+* velociraptors are much stronger than in SpliceHack (roughly the same strength as SLASHEM's kangaroos)
 * weretigers are recolored to red and can jump
 * zoo bats now cause confusion when eaten
 * rot worms are now tiny
 * tunnel worms are now huge, get an armor rending attack, and a butt attack
+* vampire kings get two drain life bites, a stronger weapon attack, 75MR, and cold resistance
+* vampire kings can displace monsters to get to you and cannot be tamed.
 * werespiders can summon giant spiders, phase spiders, and monstrous spiders
 * weresnakes can summon snakes, pit vipers, and asphynxes
 * weresnakes are now red